 All applicants are required to pay an online application fee to the UBC Faculty of Graduate and Post-doctoral Studies when submitting an online application to the Master of Occupational Therapy program.
-All applicants are also required to pay a supplementary application fee directly to our department.

 Application fees are based on your citizenship at the time of application.
 You may be required to provide proof of Canadian citizenship, and must provide proof of Permanent Residency.